Academic Career and Research Areas

 - Walter Schall Prize (1995)

 Kollmann J, Meyer ST, Bateman R, Conradi T, Gossner MM, Mendonça Junior M de Souza, Fernandes GW, Hermann JM, Koch C, Müller SC, Oki Y, Overbeck GE, Paterno GB, Rosenfield MF, Toma TSP, Weisser WW: "Integrating ecosystem functions into restoration ecology – recent advances and future directions".
-Rest.
-Ecol.
+Restoration Ecology.
 2016; 24(6): 722-730.Abstract

 Strobl K, Schmidt C, Kollmann J: "Selecting plant species and traits for phytometer experiments.
 The case of peatland restoration".
-Ecol.
-Indic.
+Ecological Indicators.
 2018; 88: 263-273.Abstract

 Yannelli FA, Koch C, Jeschke JM, Kollmann J: "Limiting similarity and Darwin’s naturalization hypothesis: understanding the drivers of biotic resistance against invasive plant species".
 Oecologia.
 2017; 183(3): 775-784.Abstract